Man wondering if addiction is a disability

 Is Drug Addiction Considered a Disability?

-Dependence on alcohol or another drug can undermine a person’s ability to work, attend school, maintain healthy relationships, and otherwise enjoy a full and productive lifestyle.
+Dependence on alcohol or drugs can impair a person’s ability to work, attend school, maintain relationships, and lead a productive life.
 There’s no question that this condition can be devastating.
 But is addiction a disability?

 Is Drug Addiction a Disability?

-Disability is a relatively common term, but its definition can change considerably depending on the context in which it is being discussed.
+Disability is a common term, but its definition can vary significantly depending on the context.

 For the purposes of this post, we are going to consider the question “Is addiction a disability?” from a legal perspective.
 In the United States, one legal definition of disability can be found in the Americans with Disabilities Act (ADA), which was signed into law in 1990.

-The ADA protects people from being discriminated against on the basis of disability.
-According to the ADA website, a person is considered to have a disability if they meet one or more of the following criteria:
+The ADA protects individuals from discrimination based on disability.
+According to the ADA website, a person is considered disabled if they meet one or more of the following criteria:

 • They have a physical or mental impairment that substantially limits one or more major life activities.